swaldman/logadapter-scala/README.md

 ## Full Start

-1. Choose a logging back-end.
+1. Choose a logging backend.

    Currently `jul` (java.util.logging),
    [`scribe`](https://github.com/outr/scribe/), [`mlog`](#History), slf4j,
-   and `stderr`, a simple standard-error back-end, are supported.
+   and `stderr`, a simple standard-error backend, are supported.

    For `jul` and `stderr`, the dependency you'll need is just